Name: Clone Commander Cody

 Armed and ready for battle, Commander Cody orders his forces to mark their posts and maintain their positions at all costs.
 They're in for a real firefight with the Sepratist droid armies who are protecting General Grievous on Utapau.
 Although his current mission is to protect Obi-Wan Kenobi, this commander and his troops will later change allegiances.

-Fans were foaming at the moth when Hasbro announced Clone Commander Cody for The Saga Collection.
-And the both the images as well as the prototype shown seemed to promise collectors a truly special action figure.
-The final figure however left collectors with a little more than modest disappointment because the figure failed in so many areas.
-And what was more perplexing is that there were previously established super-articulated clone trooper sculpts Hasbro could have used to retool a knockout version of Clone Commander Cody.
+Fans were foaming at the mouth when Hasbro announced Clone Commander Cody for The Saga Collection.
+And both the images as well as the prototype shown seemed to promise collectors a truly special action figure.
+The final figure however left collectors with a little more than modest disappointment because the figure failed in so many ways.
+And what was more perplexing is there were previously established super-articulated clone trooper sculpts Hasbro could have used to retool a knockout version of Clone Commander Cody.
 At worst, it was great to finally have this long overdue clone commander in our collections, but we wonder what went wrong in the figure’s planning and why it just didn’t thoroughly impress us all.
-Clone Commander Cody suffered from inferior articulation, color flashes that were multiple shades off from what they should be, and was terribly out of scale to most other action figures, especially the 2006 TSC Clone Trooper (SAGA 026) figure which was really a crying shame because your battalion should not tower over you, especially when you’re all clones of each other.
+Clone Commander Cody suffered from inferior articulation, color flashes that were multiple shades off from what they should be, and the figure was terribly out of scale to most other action figures, especially the 2006 TSC Clone Trooper (SAGA 026) figure and most of the other clones which was really a crying shame because your battalion should not tower over you, especially when you’re all clones of the same source.
+Clone Commander Cody is an admirable jumping off point we suppose, but Hasbro has a lot of work to do before any of us will be satisfied with an action figures based on Clone Commander Cody.

 So where does Clone Commander Cody specifically fail?
 He is too short and he has a pea-sized head.
 We understand Hasbro wanted to ensure that a removable helmet would not be large and bulky and fit over the figure’s head with relative ease.
 But they clearly over-compensated and the final result was a dramatically small portrait which doesn’t fit in with the rest of the line.
-And that couple with his shorter stature does not create a positive aesthetic for an action figure that should be comparable with all other clone troopers.
+And that, coupled with his shorter stature, does not create a positive aesthetic for an action figure that should be comparable with all other clone troopers.
 Collectors joked that clones appear to shrink over time and that has certainly been the trend.
 But a character like Clone Commander Cody who is ultra popular should get the finest treatment when he finally gets a spot in the basic figure line.
 Clone Commander Cody’s articulation is also frustrating.
 Hasbro opted for swivel (yes we said swivel) shoulders.
 As you can imagine, 360 degree articulation is just not acceptable for a Star Wars character of this prominence.
 And then his legs are in a slightly awkwardly sculpted pose and they do not have ankle joints.
 You are pretty much stuck with one option to pose his legs.
 This is another unfortunate decision Hasbro made for this action figure, so we have to air our grievance with this too.
+The good news is that helmet is in proportion to the figure.
+If you leave the helmet on, all should be right in the world with regards to this figure.

 Status: Clone Commander Cody is an all-new figure.